 “In Tasmania, a harvestable size is 90mm across the widest part of the shell.
 In Bass Strait, it’s 85mm.
-We look for those beds that have high concentrations of scallops of that size or larger, and they then become the target areas to harvest in.”
+We look for those beds that have high concentrations of scallops of that size or larger.
+They then become the target areas to harvest in.”

 The recent closure of Tasmania’s Scallop Fishery is not entirely out of the ordinary.
 In order to protect stock numbers, scallop fisheries close quite regularly.
-And this is not just a Tasmanian Scallop Fishery phenomenon; the Bass Strait zone has also been closed in the past, and fisheries around the world close to allow scallops to grow and reproduce.
+And this is not just a Tasmanian Scallop Fishery phenomenon; the Bass Strait zone has also been closed in the past.
+Fisheries around the world also close to allow scallops to grow and reproduce.

 Overall, Australia has four commercial scallop fisheries which are based on the southern scallop.
 Two are classified as sustainable – the Bass Strait Central Zone Scallop Fishery and the Port Phillip Bay Dive Scallop Fishery in Victoria.
 Two are classified as depleted: the Tasmanian Scallop Fishery and Victoria’s Ocean Scallop Fishery.
 There are also smaller southern scallop fisheries in South Australia and NSW’s Jervis Bay.

-Off the coast of Western Australia, there are several species of scallop, but only the southern saucer scallop is abundant enough to support a commercial fishery.
+Off the coast of Western Australia, there are several species of scallop.
+However, only the southern saucer scallop is abundant enough to support a commercial fishery.
 In Queensland, which also produces the saucer scallop, continued declining stocks have led to the closure of two major scallop fishing regions.
-But the second largest region, an area off Fraser Island and the Southern Great Barrier Reef, has remained open, to mixed reactions.
+But the second-largest region, an area off Fraser Island and the Southern Great Barrier Reef, has remained open, to mixed reactions.

-The Australian Marine Conservation Society says the decision to keep this fishery open is risking the recovery of depleted saucer scallop stocks, and may stop them from recovering altogether.
+The Australian Marine Conservation Society says the decision to keep this fishery open is risking the recovery of depleted saucer scallop stocks.
+It may stop them from recovering altogether.
 However, the Queensland Seafood Industry Association says a complete closure would be “devastating” to scallop fishing communities.